uhop/dynamodb-toolkit/README.md

   * `validateItem(item [, isPatch])` &mdash; asynchronously validates an item.
   * `checkConsistency(batch)` &mdash; asynchronously produces an additional batch of operations to check for consistency before updating a database.

+# Utilities

+Included utilities help to deal with:

+* Helping to create clients with all necessary settings.
+* Various operations on parameters (`params`) including: adding projections, filtering.
+* Batching operations for efficiency.
+* Transactions.
+* Preparing patches.
+* Mass operations: reading by keys, list with pagination, copying, deleting, iterating over, getting totals, writing.
+* More.

 # Koa

 The library provides a helper for [Koa](https://koajs.com/) to write HTTP REST servers.
 It takes care of query parameters,